Property fund structures

 This topic sets out the more common structures for holding property for investment or development purposes.

-For detailed tax guidance on property funds, see: Property holding structures and tax—overview and Tax on property funds—overview.
+For detailed tax guidance on the tax aspects of property funds, see: Property holding structures and tax—overview and Tax on property funds—overview.
 For real estate finance aspects of financing property investment, see: Methods of investing in real estate—overview.

-For further guidance on funds generally, see the Funds Toolkit and in particular Funds Toolkit—Property funds and JVs.
+For further guidance on funds generally, see the Funds collection and in particular Funds collection—Property funds and JVs.

 Property funds